Clockwork-Critter/Critter-Corner/content/Resources/Trans-Resources.md

 *   [Leaf Shave](https://leafshave.com/)

     * A hybrid between a cartridge razor and a safety razor.
-My weapon of choice.
+Interesting additional option for those looking to combine the advantages of both types.

 *   [How to Epilate](https://www.healthline.com/health/epilator#how-to-use)